Can Caffeine Cause Dizziness? 4 Tips to Avoid Side Effects

 If you find your current dose of caffeine is causing you to feel dizzy, take it down a notch.
 Experiencing side effects from caffeine is generally a sign that your body isn’t metabolizing it properly or you’re consuming too much.
 In either case, lowering your dose can reduce some adverse effects.

-However, if you still want the same stimulation level without the downsides, consider something like Performance Lab Caffeine+, which contains moderate-dose caffeine packed with boosters and balancers like L-theanine, L-tyrosine, and B vitamins for performance-tuned stimulation with fewer side effects.
+If you still want the same stimulation level without the downsides, consider something like Performance Lab® Caffeine 2™, which contains low-dose caffeine packed with boosters and balancers like L-theanine, L-tyrosine, and B vitamins for performance-tuned stimulation with fewer side effects.

 If you take a higher dose of caffeine, you may want to consider adding supplements that can help to even out the stimulatory effects of caffeine.